machackx/PortalTransition/README.md

 ```

-### Push a UIViewController in your UINavigationController's viewcontroller stack
+Push a UIViewController to your UINavigationController's viewcontroller stack

-#### Set a viewControllerTransitionDelegate
+Set a viewControllerTransitionDelegate
 ```objective-c
 #import "CYNavigationControllerDelegate.h"